liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

     tunneling.servlet.shared.secret=[secret]
     auth.verifier.TunnelingServletAuthVerifier.hosts.allowed=

-Using a pre-shared key between your staging and production environments helps secure the remote publication process.
+Liferay's use of a pre-shared key between your staging and production environments helps secure the remote publication process.
+It also removes the need to send the publishing user's password to the remote server for web service authentication.
+Using a pre-shared key allows Liferay to create an authorization context (permission checker) from the provided email address, screen name, or user ID *without* the user's password.
 You can specify any value for the `tunneling.servlet.shared.secret` property; the value for your current server just has to match the value of your remote server.
 Remember to restart both Liferay servers after making these portal properties updates.
 After restarting, log back in to your local Liferay portal instance as a site administrator.
 Then navigate to the *Site Administration* &rarr; *Configuration* page for your site.
-Then click on *Site Settings* in the left menu and then on *Staging* listed under the Advanced tab.
+Next, click on *Site Settings* in the left menu and then on *Staging* listed under the Advanced tab.
 Select *Remote Live* under Staging Type and additional options appear.